Election Results 2024: Nation Leans Red, But Leelanau Goes Blue

 District 7: Republican Steve Yoder; Democrat Tim Dowd

 The lone Republican on the Leelanau Board of Commissioners for the next four years – barring any resignations or departures – will be Steve Yoder, who won a decisive 1,121-to-791-vote victory over Democratic challenger Tim Dowd.
 Yoder’s ascendancy marks the first time in 30 years that someone new will be sitting in the District 7 seat; he beat longtime incumbent Melinda Lautner by a 160-vote margin in the August primary.
-At 33, Yoder will also be by far the youngest member on the Board of Commissioners.
+At 33, Yoder will also be the youngest member on the Board of Commissioners.

 National and State races